Tropical Fish

 Blue Tang

 The Pacific Blue Tang is a member of the surgeonfishes and is one of the most active swimmers of the available tangs.
-They will need at least a 75 gallon tank (284 liters), preferrably larger, to allow for adequate swimming space.
+They will need at least a 75 gallon tank (284 liters), preferably larger, to allow for adequate swimming space.
 They can be fairly hardy once acclimated but will not do well in a tank that has not completed the aquarium nitrogen cycle.
-You will also need highly oxygenated water provided through increased surface agitation (multiple powerheads) and/or the heavy use of air stones.
+You will also need highly oxygenated water provided through increased surface agitation using multiple power heads and/or wave makers.

 Be careful handling this tang with a net because they can get caught easily in the net.
 If this happens, gently and slowly move the net back and forth in the tank water.
 Eventually they should relax their fins and come out of the net.